2-satisfiability: Discrete tomography

 Improving several previous solutions, Chrobak & Dürr (1999) showed how to reconstruct connected orthogonally convex shapes efficiently, using 2-SAT.
 The idea of their solution is to guess the indexes of rows containing the leftmost and rightmost cells of the shape to be reconstructed, and then to set up a 2-satisfiability problem that tests whether there exists a shape consistent with these guesses and with the given row and column sums.
 They use four 2-satisfiability variables for each square that might be part of the given shape, one to indicate whether it belongs to each of four possible "corner regions" of the shape, and they use constraints that force these regions to be disjoint, to have the desired shapes, to form an overall shape with contiguous rows and columns, and to have the desired row and column sums.
-Their algorithm takes time O(m^{3}n) where m is the smaller of the two dimensions of the input shape and n is the larger of the two dimensions.
+Their algorithm takes time $O(m^3n)$ where $m$ is the smaller of the two dimensions of the input shape and $n$ is the larger of the two dimensions.
 The same method was later extended to orthogonally convex shapes that might be connected only diagonally instead of requiring orthogonal connectivity.

 A part of a solver for full nonogram puzzles, Batenburg & Kosters (2008, 2009) used 2-satisfiability to combine information obtained from several other heuristics.
 Given a partial solution to the puzzle, they use dynamic programming within each row or column to determine whether the constraints of that row or column force any of its squares to be white or black, and whether any two squares in the same row or column can be connected by an implication relation.
 They also transform the nonogram into a digital tomography problem by replacing the sequence of block lengths in each row and column by its sum, and use a maximum flow formulation to determine whether this digital tomography problem combining all of the rows and columns has any squares whose state can be determined or pairs of squares that can be connected by an implication relation.
 If either of these two heuristics determines the value of one of the squares, it is included in the partial solution and the same calculations are repeated.
 However, if both heuristics fail to set any squares, the implications found by both of them are combined into a 2-satisfiability problem and a 2-satisfiability solver is used to find squares whose value is fixed by the problem, after which the procedure is again repeated.
 This procedure may or may not succeed in finding a solution, but it is guaranteed to run in polynomial time.
 Batenburg and Kosters report that, although most newspaper puzzles do not need its full power, both this procedure and a more powerful but slower procedure which combines this 2-satisfiability approach with the limited backtracking of Even, Itai & Shamir (1976) are significantly more effective than the dynamic programming and flow heuristics without 2-satisfiability when applied to more difficult randomly generated nonograms.